swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.1.1 =

+* Fixed: Addressed a slight performance regression in 1.1.0.
+* Fixed: Addressed an issue with incorrect plural forms for certain locales.

 = 1.1.0 =

 * Enhancement: Support for this functionality existing in WordPress 6.5.